oatlog/oatlog/doc/extended_abstract/main.typ

       }
     ```,
   ),
-  caption: flex-caption(
+  caption: [
-    [Illustrating enum-of-array (EoA) representations for e-nodes, a representation reminicient of
+    Illustrating enum-of-array (EoA) representations for e-nodes, a representation reminicient of
-      the more known struct-of-array (SoA) representation.],
+    the more known struct-of-array (SoA) representation.
-    [

     SoA is often motivated by avoiding bloating structs with padding, while also often simplifying
     SIMD processing.
 EoA has similar but possibly greater benefits, avoiding both branching and
     padding due to differently large enum variants.
   ],
-  ),
 ) <listing_enode_enum_of_array>

 As shown in @listing_enode_enum_of_array, we can store e-nodes more compactly by storing different